 This is the first in a series of blog posts sharing the expertise and voices of SureClinical employees, advisors and customers.
+This blog is focused on how a seasoned CRA chose the best eTMF and CTMS system.
 We welcome your feedback and your own experiences about your own digital journey.

 As a consultant CRA with more than a decade of experience, I took on the assignment of managing the essential TMF documents for two large phase 3 dermatology studies in 2007 thinking “This won’t be so bad!”
 I bought a couple of new fireproof filing cabinets, made file labels and was ready to go.
 Six months later I was regretting my decision.
 Daily FedEx deliveries filled my office with more paper than the downtown library.
 Not only was the volume overwhelming, but those deliveries invariably contained problem documents: missing pages, unsigned “originals”, the mystery document, etc. I was overwhelmed with keeping up with the filing and indexing of all these documents along with making sure errors were addressed.
 Auditors were coming.
 Worries about how I could ever deem these paper files as complete and audit ready kept me up at night.
 Vacations were out of the question.

 Sound familiar?
 Everyone managing clinical trials has a similar story.
 The average (if there is such a thing) clinical trial has over 3000 documents – some I’ve worked with have over 10,000.
 Our industry is one of the most highly regulated, requiring these documents to be filed, classified and checked for expiration, and submitted in a very specific format.
 It’s rare that you get to touch a document only once.

 Clinical trial management is a textbook case for the benefits of going digital